Institute Peak

 With these acquired, we set off for the Deltas early Saturday morning after seeing Ghostland Observatory the previous night.
 We arrived at the McCallum parking lot around noon and were greeted by the presence of another Subaru.
 Happy to have a skintrack for at least a few miles, we had a pleasant sunny ski up towards the McCallum moraine.
 As I suspected, the folks who made the skintrack turned right towards the West Gulkana Glacier drainage, which serves as access to Institute Peak.
 Sure enough, as we broke trail on the left fork that leads to McCallum Glacier I spied climbers on the west ridge of Institute!
 I hurriedly skinned to a better vantage point and snapped a few photos.

-Caribou kill
+Dead Caribou

 The right fork, towards Institute Peak